ethz-pes/AI-mag/README.md

 * Shell script (Linux) and (batch) script (MS Windows) for starting the COMSOL MATLAB Livelink
 * Readme and license files

-The example shows the complete workflow: FEM simulations, ANN training, design generation, and display with GUI:
+The included example shows the complete workflow:
+* FEM simulations (dataset generation)
+* ANN training (magnetic and thermal)
+* Design computation and optimization
     * The inductor of a DC-DC Buck converter is optimized
     * The converter has the following ratings: 2kW, 400V input voltage, 200V output voltage
     * The following parameters are optimized: frequency, geometry, air gap, number of turns, ripple
+* Result analysis
+    * Interactive GUI
+    * Pareto fronts exploration

 ## Inductor Optimization Capabilities

 Currently the following inductors are optimized: